vankoop/vankoop/README.md

 <h1 align="center">Hi, I'm Drew 👋</h1>
-<h3 align="center">Aspiring Data Analyst | Python, SQL, Data Visualisation</h3>

 ---
 ## 👩‍💻 About Me

-I'm an aspiring **Data Analyst** hoping to transition from my current background in Pathology.
+Currently working in Pathology and hoping to move into a **Cyber Security Analyst** / **Data Analyst** role.
 I enjoy working with data, revealing hidden patterns and being able to present insights in clear visual formats and storytelling.

-Previous study in Natural Sciences(Chemistry), a blend of both chemistry and biology.
+Previous study in Natural Sciences(Chemistry), a blend of both chemistry and biology modules.
-Currently studying for my BSc(Hons) with The Open University whilst building a strong foundation in:
+Currently studying for my BSc(Hons) Cyber Security with The Open University whilst building a strong foundation in:
 - **Python** (pands, NumPy, matplotlib)
 - **SQL**
 - **Data Cleaning & Wrangling**